MoonNet guide_en

 The udpevent

-class handles the sending and receiving of data over the UDP protocol, supporting non-blocking UDP communication.
+class handles the transmission and reception of UDP protocol data, supporting non-blocking UDP communication.

 Interface: